psykulsk/ansibleconnect/README.md

 #### Possible flags

 * `-i`, `--inventory` - Path to ansible inventory
-* `-g`, `--groups` - Inventory groups of hosts to connect to (multiple groups should be concentrated with *:*. *!* in front of group name means that ansibleconnect should not connect to hosts form this group)
+* `-g`, `--groups` - Inventory groups of hosts to connect to (multiple groups should be concentrated with *:*. *!* in front of group name means that ansibleconnect should not connect to hosts form this group).
+Example: `-g computes:!storage`
 * `--hosts` - List of hostnames to connect to.
 Example: `--hosts hostA,hostB`
 * `-vars`, `--variables` - Variables that host should have defined in inventory to connect to it.
 Accepted format: *key:value* in case where host should have variable with specific value or *key* in case where host should have defined variable no matter what value.
+Example: `-v type:dev,team:ui`
 * `-novars`, `--no-variables` - Variables that host should not have defined in inventory to connect to it.
-Accepted format: *key:value* in case where host should not have variable with specific value or *key* in case where host should not have defined variable no matter what value.
+Accepted format: *key:value* in case where host should not have variable with specific value or *key* in case where host should not have defined variable no matter what value.Example: `-novars type:prod,team:sales`

+#### Configuration

+Ansibleconnect looks for the `ansible.cfg` file in the same locations as ansible.

 ### Authentication